About the Post

 vegan raw food pyramid

 My recent analysis of Harley Johnston’s (30 Bananas a day) aka Durianrider‘s low fat raw vegan diet showed how one person was able to live on a very high fruit diet, and manage to get adequate nutrients (Except of course Vitamin B12 – imperative to supplement if you are vegan to avoid anemia, brain and nerve damage).
-As I wrote in the analysis, because one person is able to do this – it does not make it a diet that I would recommend.
-I believe only the extremely high calorie intake has allowed him to get adequate nutrients, added to this some genetic luck.
+As I wrote in the analysis, because one person is able to do this – it does not make it a diet that I will work for everyone.
+I appears that only the extremely high calorie intake has allowed Harley to get adequate nutrients, added to this some genetic luck.
 A loose observation is that all those who are able to stay on this type of diet do a large amount of endurance exercise.
 This uses a large amount of carbohydrate for fuel, maximises insulin sensitivity in the muscles and thus enables the high carbohydrate intake.
-The high calorie intake is absolutely essential for adequate nutrients.
+The high calorie intake is absolutely essential to get adequate nutrients.

 As a nutritionist my primary commitment is to my clients’ health.
-I see no evidence that making a permanent switch from an omnivorous to a vegan diet would improve the health of any client.
+I see no evidence that making a permanent switch from a whole food omnivorous to a whole food vegan diet would improve the health of any client.

 “…Almost without fail, the beginning of the diet yields a brilliant honeymoon phase—filled with surging energy, renewed vigor, and zest for your lively cuisine.